 #6 Make Your Very Best Offer First

-If you hope to buy a house in Idaho, make your very best offer first instead of entering a lower bid.
+If you hope to buy a house in Idaho, make your best offer first instead of entering a lower bid.
 The Trulia blog post “6 Major Mistakes Buyers Make In A Seller’s Market” explains why those hoping to buy a house should enter their best offer immediately.
 Trulia’s post notes that “offering lower than asking price is a reasonable strategy, especially if the house is overpriced compared with other similar homes in the area, or if it’s a buyer’s market with lots of available inventory.”

 #7 Consider Adding an Escalation Clause to Your Bid

-If you find your dream home in Idaho and cannot imagine letting it go, consider adding an escalation clause to your bid during the home buying process.
+If you find your dream home in Idaho and cannot imagine letting it go, consider adding an escalation clause to your bid during the home-buying process.
 Vivian Marino explains why this can help prospective buyers in her article “How to Win a Bidding War” for The New York Times.
 Marino writes that “buyers can add an escalation clause, also known as an escalator, to their purchase offer” to make their offer more competitive.
 According to Marino, an escalation clause “allows them to increase their bid incrementally, up to a capped amount, should a higher, competing offer surface.”
-However, buyers should keep in mind that “not all real estate agents will accept them, preferring individual offers instead.”
+However, buyers should remember that “not all real estate agents will accept them, preferring individual offers instead.”
 Buyers should check in with their buyer’s agent or broker before pursuing this type of clause.

-Though escalation clauses can be helpful, buyers should be somewhat wary.
+Though escalation clauses can be helpful, buyers should be wary.
 Elizabeth Weintraub explains why buyers should be careful in her article “Should You Use an Escalation Clause?” for The Balance.
 Weintraub writes that “clauses can be helpful in situations where you anticipate multiple offers on a property.”
 Unfortunately, escalation clauses can also “limit the negotiating power of both homebuyers and sellers,” sometimes making an offer less attractive.
 Because there is “no limit to the number of counteroffers that can go back and forth,” the seller might be best served by issuing “counteroffers instead of accepting the bid with the escalation clause.”